rotundasoftware/cartero/README.md

 		// ...
 ```

-When you run the following command from the directory of your gruntfile:
+When you run either of the following commands from the directory of your gruntfile:

+	grunt cartero:dev
-	grunt cartero
+	grunt cartero:prod

 The Cartero Grunt Task will fire up, preprocess all of your assets, and put the `cartero.json` file used by the Hook in your project folder.
 In `dev` mode, the Cartero Grunt Task will automatically watch all of your assets for changes and reprocess them as needed.
 In `prod` mode, the task will terminate after minifying and concatenating your assets.
 In either case, when you load a page, the three variables `cartero_js`, `cartero_css`, and `cartero_tmpl` with be available to the page's template, and will contain all the raw HTML necessary to load the assets for the page.